-She watched the cat haul a paper bag from kitchen to bedroom at 3 a.m. for the third night and accepted what the vet kept saying: the cat is bored.
-The fix is rarely one item — it is a peek box, a tunnel, a window perch with sky.
+She watched the cat haul a paper bag from kitchen to bedroom at 3 a.m. for the third night and accepted what the vet kept saying: the cat is bored, and the cat wants a box.
+Four of them, ideally — the wood peek box, the cardboard hideaway, the pop-up cube, the stackable condo — plus a tunnel, a window perch with sky, and a feeder that turns dinner into a hunt.

 A solid-wood box with paw-sized holes that hides toys the cat fishes out.
 Hunting instinct turned into a project.
 Refill with bottle caps and ping-pong balls.